MalickGalant/mobileapk/app/README.md

-# Readme App
+**Malick Ads App**

-An example project that demonstrates loading and showing banner ads.
+An Example project that demonstrates loading and showing banner ads.

 ## Always test with test ads